Saad7544/Simple-SIEM-Lab/README.md

 <h2>Implementation</h2>

-1. <b>Set up a free Elastic account and Install the Kali VM:</b>
+1. <b>Setting up a free Elastic account and Install the Kali VM:</b>

-      - <b>Set up a free Elastic account: </b>Use Elastic Cloud registration link from above to sign up for a free trial account.
+      - <b>Free Trial Elastic account: </b>Use Elastic Cloud registration link from above to sign up for a free trial account.
 Then log in to the Elastic Cloud console, click on the “Start your free trial”.
       Click on the “Create Deployment” button and select “Elasticsearch” as the deployment type.
 Choose a region and deployment size according to your needs and click on the “Create Deployment”.
       Wait for the configuration to complete.
 Once the deployment is ready, click “Continue”.